SilverIce/JContainers/README.md

   older versions too (e.g. 2013) but issues may arrise.
 Later versions are more compatible.
 * [Boost C++ library](http://www.boost.org/) version 1.66
-  The version number is loose requirement, as Boost is largely compatible between the different versions you may try with different one.
+  The version number is loose requirement, as Boost is largely compatible between the different versions, so you may try with different one.
 An archive of 1.66 can be downloaded [here](https://dl.bintray.com/boostorg/release/1.66.0/source/) or from any other place.
 * A [Python](https://www.python.org/downloads/) environment for Windows, version 3.4 or later.
-  This is needed to run some helper scripts for testing, building a distribution and any other small helpful tasks.
-Other versions of Python like 2.x or so may work or may not.
+  This is needed to run some helper scripts for testing, building distributions and any other small helpful tasks.
+Other versions of Python like 2.x may work or may not.
 * The GIT revisioning system and/or GitHub account may help if you want to contribute or work more easily with the public repository of this project.

 ### First time setup

-Some care was taken to easy the process, and later these tasks may be somewhat automated, but as this is mostly one-time endeavor it is with low priority.

-1. Unpack or place somewhat the Boost root folder (the one containing bootstrap.bat) into the JContainer's `dep/boost` folder.
-For example you should have the following path available:
+1. Unpack or place somehow the Boost root folder (the one containing `bootstrap.bat`) into the JContainer's `dep/boost` folder i.e. you should have the following path available:
    `dep/boost/bootstrap.bat`.
 2. Run from the JContainer's root folder the `build_boost.bat` file.
 It will bootstrap and build the neccessary libraries from Boost.